pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-developer-stacks-git-branches/index.md

 When we [last met up](/blog/iac-recommended-practices-code-organization-and-stacks/) with the Zephyr team, they were off and running, managing their newly refactored online store, Zephyr Archaeotech Emporium, with a single Pulumi [project](/docs/intro/concepts/project/) and two Pulumi [stacks](/docs/intro/concepts/stack/) --- one for development (`dev`) and another for production (`prod`).
 The team had chosen to use one Git repository (a monorepo) to manage the code for the online store and its infrastructure after refactoring the store into a set of containerized microservices deployed with Kubernetes on [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

 {{% notes %}}
-For a snapshot of the code as it was at the end of the first post in the series, see the [`original`](https://github.com/pulumi/zephyr-app/tree/original) tag of the [`pulumi/zepyhr-app`](https://github.com/pulumi/zephyr-app) repository on GitHub.
+For a snapshot of the code as it was at the end of the first post in the series, see the [`blog/original`](https://github.com/pulumi/zephyr-app/tree/blog/original) branch of the [`pulumi/zepyhr-app`](https://github.com/pulumi/zephyr-app) repository on GitHub.
 {{% /notes %}}

 Up to now, the two-stack approach has worked well for the team.
 It's allowed them to focus on building new features, integrating those features into the shared `dev` environment by developing and testing locally (which we'll cover in a future post) and merging their [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) regularly into the base branch, `main`, using standard GitHub pull-request workflows.
 Around once a day, as the team's changes are merged into `main`, the team lead (and original author of the Pulumi program) deploys them into the `dev` environment with Pulumi with the following commands: